mattiolato98/deadlift-visual-analyzer/README.md

 There are two groups of mutually exclusive parameters, regarding:

 * Automatic barbell detection, `-y` or `--yolo-detection` to use YOLOv5 automatic detection, `-m` or `--mean-shift` to manual select the barbell and use mean shift tracking.
-Note that the second option is not suitable in CLI only interfaces, since it's necessary to select the barbell in the first frame of the video.
+Note that the second option is not suitable in CLI only systems, since it's necessary to select the barbell in the first frame of the video.
 * Saving single repetitions to filesystem, `-s` or `--save-reps` to save,`-n` or `--no-save-reps` not to save.

 **Note** that if you don't specify an option for each of the groups, the specific option will be then required in interactive mode during the execution.